LDAWG-a11y/a11yWebApp/src/guides/wcag-checklist-mvp-testing.md

 ### Perceivable

-1.1.1 Non text Content (A) - Accessibility Insights
+##### 1.1.1 Non text Content (A) - Accessibility Insights

-“Non-text content” means **anything on the site that isn't text**; generally images, videos, audio, charts, maps, and other content that requires interpretation but would not be read aloud by a screen reader looking for text.
+“Non-text content” means anything on the site that isn't text; generally images, videos, audio, charts, maps, and other content that requires interpretation but would not be read aloud by a screen reader looking for text.

-1.2.1 Audio-only and video-only (A) - Manual
+##### 1.2.1 Audio-only and video-only (A) - Manual

+When video content, with no audio, is presented to someone who is blind, they cannot see it.
+Likewise, when audio-only content is presented to someone who is deaf or has a severe hearing impairment, they cannot hear it.
+These people are excluded from this type of content within the site or application.

-1.2.2 Captions (A) - Manual
+##### 1.2.2 Captions (A) - Manual

+Captions are a text form of audio information in video and animations.
+This includes the words that are spoken, who is speaking when it is not evident, and important sounds like music, laughter, and noises.
+Captions must be synchronized with the visual content to contextualize them.

-1.2.3 Audio descriptions and media alternatives (A) - Manual
+##### 1.2.3 Audio descriptions and media alternatives (A) - Manual

 1.3.1 Info and Relationships (A) - Accessibility Insights, Manual/Headings Map Chrome plugin, Manual (screen reader), Manual (screen reader)